-Change any bedroom items that aren’t doing the job.
+Change any bedroom items that aren’t doing the job especially your mattress, have a look at these reviews.
 And if the temperature is at fault, aim a standing fan at your mattress or lower the thermostat.

 Is noise a problem?
 When you can’t remove the source, you may want to rely on earplugs or white noise to cancel it out.